nolawnchairs/case-converter/README.md

 ## Options

-The `NameCaseConverter` constructor takes an optional object as the second parameter.
+The `NameCaseConverter` constructor takes an optional object as its parameter.

 ```typescript
 interface NameCaseConverterOptions {